au-research/github-training/REUSE.md

 tool-kit.
 Let’s share as much as we can!

 A snapshot of this repository is periodically saved to Zenodo, after major updates.
 Please use the suggested citation from the latest version of the Zenodo record if you want to cite any of these materials.

-### Source material for FAIR Data 101

-The source material is available in Markdown format from the [ARDC github repository](https://github.com/au-research/FAIR-data-101-training/).
-Markdown is a light weight markdown language that can be converted into a number of different formats, including HTML.

 ## Examples of reuse